KennethEnevoldsen/asent/docs/customizing.rst

     .
 None

-We noticably see that *ledsen* is not negated, although it should be, but we also clearly see the three following words after the negation is negated as was expected from the heuristic rule.
+Noticably, see that *ledsen* is not negated, although it should be, but we also clearly see the three following words after the negation is negated as was expected from the heuristic rule.